j12-solutions/nos3/docs/wiki/NOS3_Flight_Software.md

 After the F-Prime GDS window launches, F-Prime flight software should be running and the Sample component can be commanded.
 To send a SampleSim NOOP command, select the `SampleSim.NOOP` command from the drop down menu in the F-Prime ground data system and click `Send Command`.
-You will then seen the `NOOP command completed` event message under the events tab in the F-Prime ground data system window.
+You will then see the `NOOP command completed` event message under the events tab in the F-Prime ground data system window.
 The below figures represent an example of what commanding looks like in the F-Prime GDS.